‘Sexual Deviants’ Who Bragged About Sex With Minors Arrested

 “They were boasting and bragging about these sex acts with minors, using words such as ‘sexual deviants,’ such as ‘going to hell’ because of their actions,” said Vicente Mitre, a detective with the Santa Clara County Sheriff’s office, who began investigating the women in April after receiving a tip about “a series of alleged sexual relationships between these suspects and several boys attending a local high school,” according to the New York Post.

-Sisco was working as a student-teacher at Bernal Middle School but was removed from her position once the Oak Grove School District was notified that an investigation against her had begun.
+Sisco was working as a student-teacher at Bernal Middle School, but was removed from her position once the Oak Grove School District was notified that an investigation against her had begun.

 “None of the victims at this point appear to have come from the middle school [Sisco worked at],” said Sheriff Laurie Smith.
 “They were high school boys that were the victims that we identified.”